 This course was co-designed by Jeff Durbin, over 10 years of water and wastewater treatment experience as a backflow inspector for the City of Phoenix and 20 years of water and wastewater treatment experience.
-Jeff has taught approximately 10,000 students about water and wastewater treatment primarily in pollution control (water quality) related classes.
-Jeff will also be able to answer any question pertaining to this course.
+Jeff has taught approximately 10,000 students about water and wastewater treatment primarily in water distribution, and pollution control (water quality) related classes.
+Jeff will also be able to answer any question pertaining to disinfection or chlorination.